Senlion5/handmade-hub/README.md

-# HandMade Hub 2.3
+# HandMade_Hub | Web Application

-> Social Network for Handmade Crafters
+> A Social Network for Handmade Crafters

-This is a Social Network for Handmade Crafters made to demonstrate my web development knowledge and skills.
-The final working version is deployed to [Heroku](https://handmade-hub-ed.herokuapp.com/).
-This network app includes authentication, profiles, forums with posts, comments and likes.
+Handmade Hub is a full stack, entirely functional web application built with JavaScript ES6+.
+This is a MERN project: mongoDB, express, React and Node.js; Redux state management and a dozen of third party libraries are applied.
+A customized CSS theme is designed with SASS.
+This demo project is a part of the software developer’s professional portfolio.

 ---